brendansudol/reply-cli/README.md

 - **Interactive, one‑by‑one workflow** — step through threads with navigation, ignore/skip, reply, and LLM draft.
 - **Context view** — show the last _N_ messages (oldest → newest).
 Use `--no-truncate` to see full text.
 - **Reply from the CLI** — send via Messages (AppleScript) or copy to the clipboard, or do both.
+- **Emoji tapbacks** — react to specific messages with any emoji; counts as a response.
 - **Mark resolved (until next inbound)** — press `z` to hide a thread that doesn’t need a reply; it will **re-appear automatically** when a new incoming message arrives.
 Use `u` to clear the marker.
 - **OpenAI draft (optional)** — send context + your notes to OpenAI to produce a short reply you can accept, edit, copy, or discard.
 - **Refresh without restarting** — press `R` to rebuild the list from the DB with current filters.